 - If you are not pre-announced, the person whom you wish to visit will be notified by phone of your arrival.
 Please try to call ahead before arriving.
 If the sponsor authorizes you to visit, you will be approved for entry.

-A blanket import and/or export authorization enables a company to import and/or export gas on a short-term or spot market basis for transactions with terms of no longer than two years.
-Gas purchase and sales contracts are not filed as part of an application however, start date is required.
-Hardcopies are still accepted, but our preferred and most expedient method is online e-Filing process for submissions of blanket applications.
+A blanket import and/or export authorization enables a company to import and/or export gas on a short-term or spot market basis under agreements with terms of no longer than two years.
+Gas purchase and sales contracts are not filed as part of an application.
+However a start date is required.
+Hardcopies are still accepted, but our preferred and most expedient method is the online e-Filing process for submissions of blanket applications using the directions outlined above.
+This method will soon be phased out once the Portal becomes fully functional.

-In the event of a name change or merger, the authorization holder must submit a request to vacate the current authorization via email firstname.lastname@example.org, or correspondence, and submit a new and separate application requesting authority to import or export under new company name (this can be done online).
-In addition a copy of the; state issued Certificate verifying the name change and its effective date must be submitted at the time of the request before the new application will be processed.
-An adjustment to the monthly reports after the name change effective date may also be required.
+In the event of a name change or merger, the authorization holder must submit a request to vacate the current authorization via email email@example.com, correspondence, or the Portal.
+You are required to submit a new and separate application requesting authority to import or export under new company name (this can be done thru the Portal).
+In addition, a copy of the state issued Certificate verifying the name change and its effective date must be submitted at the time of the request, before the new application can be processed.
+An adjustment to monthly reports after the name change effective date may also be required.

 Report of Contract Amendments and Other Changes